elasticpath/react-pwa-reference-storefront/documentation/tutorial_creatingPages.md

 In this section, [Extending React Reference Storefront](https://elasticpath.github.io/react-pwa-reference-storefront/documentation/extending/) is explained with an example.

+**Before you begin**:
+* Ensure that the name of the container directory and components directory are the same as the correpsonding directories.
+For example, if the name of the page is `MyPage`, name the containter `MyPage`.<br>

 1. Navigate to `src/containers` directory.<br>
 2. Create a new folder.<br>
 3. Name the directory. <br>
-    **Note**: Ensure that the name of the container directory and components directory are the same as the correpsonding directories.
-For example, if the name of the page is `MyPage`, name the containter `MyPage`.<br>
 4. Create a new `.jsx` file in the `src/containers/<PageName>` directory. <br>
     For example, `src/containers/MyPage/MyPage.jsx`.<br>
 5. Populate the page with the required structure, copy the contents of an existing page to the new page.<br>